Jean Harlow: 1932–1937: Successful actress at MGM

 After the hit Hold Your Man, MGM cast the Harlow-Gable team in two more successful films: China Seas (1935), with Wallace Beery and Rosalind Russell; and Wife vs. Secretary (1936), with Myrna Loy and James Stewart.
 Stewart later spoke of a scene in a car with Harlow in Wife vs. Secretary, saying, "Clarence Brown, the director, wasn't too pleased by the way I did the smooching.
 He made us repeat the scene about half a dozen times ...
 I botched it up on purpose.
 That Jean Harlow sure was a good kisser.
 I realized that until then, I had never been really kissed."

 Harlow was consistently voted one of the strongest box office draws in the United States from 1933 onward, often outranking her female colleagues at MGM in audience popularity polls.
 By the mid-1930s, she was one of the biggest stars in the US, and, it was hoped, MGM's next Greta Garbo.
 Still young, her star continued to rise while the popularity of other female stars at MGM, such as Garbo, Joan Crawford and Norma Shearer, waned.
 Harlow's movies continued to make huge profits at the box office even during the middle of the Depression.

 After her third marriage ended in 1934, Harlow met William Powell, another MGM star, and quickly fell in love.
 The couple were reportedly engaged for two years, but differences that ranged from past marriages to Powell's uncertainty about the future, kept them from publicly formalizing their relationship.
-The two co-starred in her next film Reckless (1935), her first movie musical; her voice was dubbed with that of skilled vocalist Virginia Verrill.
+Harlow became pregnant by Powell in 1936, but he refused to marry her.
+Howard Strickling, MGM's head of publicity who was notorious for arranging abortions for Hollywood stars, checked Harlow into Good Sheperd Hospital under the name "Mrs. Jean Carpenter," where she underwent her second abortion.
+The two co-starred in her next film Reckless (1935), her first movie musical; her voice was dubbed with that of vocalist Virginia Verrill.

 Suzy (1936), in which she played the title role, gave her top billing over four time co-star Tone and Cary Grant.
 While critics noted that Harlow dominated the film, it was a reasonable box-office success.
 She then starred in Riffraff (1936) a financial disappointment that co-starred Spencer Tracy and Una Merkel.
 Afterwards the release of worldwide hit Libeled Lady (1936), in which she was top-billed over Powell, Loy, and Tracy, brought good reviews for Harlow's comedic performance.
+During the filming, Jean Harlow was involved with William Powell while Spencer Tracy was having an affair with Myrna Loy.
 She then filmed W.S.
 Van Dyke's comedy Personal Property (1937), co-starring Robert Taylor.
 It was Harlow's final completed motion picture appearance.